nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-User inputs a contact that does not exist.
+User inputs a non-alphanumeric tag.
     * 1b1.
-KeepInTouch shows a message indicating that the contact cannot be found.
+KeepInTouch shows a message indicating that tags should be alphanumeric.

       Use case ends.

 * 1c.
-User inputs a tags that does not exist.
+User inputs a contact that does not exist.

     * 1c1.
-KeepInTouch shows a message indicating that the tags cannot be found.
+KeepInTouch shows a message indicating that the contact cannot be found.

       Use case ends.